alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 *   Link redirection services -- both URL shorteners and sponsored redirects
 *   Social media sharing buttons and embeds

-The main page loads, but key resources like images and scripts are broken or missing.
+For many of my bookmarks, if you load the live site, the main page loads, but key resources like images and scripts are broken or missing.

 One particularly insidious kind of breakage is when the service still exists, but the content has changed.
 Here's an example: a screenshot from an iTunes tutorial on LiveJournal that's been replaced with an "18+ warning":